 At the bus stop you have to flag down the driver… otherwise he might blow right past you.
 When you want to get off just signal the driver by pressing the red button and ‘Arret Demande’ will flash at the front.
 The trams, on the other hand, stop at every stop automatically.

 The tramway comes every 3-5 minutes by day and every 12-20 minutes by night until around 1am.
-The bus timings vary, but you can check the bus schedules here for bus numbers 99 and below, and here for bus numbers over 100.
+The bus timings vary, but you can check the bus schedules here for local Nice buses, and here for the schedules of buses that go outside of Nice (like Monaco).

 Most regular buses stop running around 8 or 9ish, but then the Noctabuses take over, departing every half hour for the 4 corners of Nice, until 1am.
-They all leave from the JC Bermond stop, in front of the Aston Hotel, just off Place Massena, There’s even a coastal night network to get you back to Nice from Monaco and from Cannes (Thursday, Friday and Saturday nights only)
+They all leave from the JC Bermond stop, in front of the Aston La Scala Hotel, just off Place Masséna, There’s even a coastal night network on the weekends to get you back to Nice from Monaco and from Cannes (Thursday, Friday and Saturday nights only)

 How to find your Bus Stop (…now that the Nice Bus Station has been demolished)

 Now that the decrepit Nice Bus Station/Gare Routiere has been replaced by gardens, it can be a little challenging to find your bus!
 Popular buses such as Monaco/Menton, Antibes/Cannes, Vence and Saint-Paul-de-Vence, and Eze have all been dispersed within a few blocks of the old bus station, so whereas you won’t have to go far, it will still be a trick to find where your particular ride is hiding… Click the link for my pages on the individual bus routes above to see where to catch them.

 Just how far can you go for 1.50€?